omeka/omeka-s-enduser/docs/modules/mapping.md

 * **Zoom in**: The small white square with a black plus sign.
 Each click zooms in one step.
 * **Zoom out**: The small white square with black minus sign.
 Each click zooms out one step.
 * **Draw a Marker**: The small white square with black bubble marker.
 When you click the button your pointer becomes a blue marker.
 Click again on the map to place the marker.
-An item can have multiple markers on its map. _(See Figure 1 below.)_
 * **Move Marker**: The small white square with black box and pencil icon.
 This option is only available after a marker has been added.
 Click the button and a pink box appears around each marker.
 Click a marker to move it.
 Click again to place.
-Use the grey buttons to _Save_ or _Cancel_. _(See Figure 2 below.)_
+Use the grey buttons to _Save_ or _Cancel_.
 * **Delete Marker**: The small white button with a trashcan icon.
 This option is only available after a marker has been added.
 Click the icon to select a marker.
 Click the marker to be removed and it will disappear.
-Use the grey buttons to _Save_ or _Cancel_ these changes. _(See Figure 3 below.)_
+Use the grey buttons to _Save_ or _Cancel_ these changes.
 * **Search Address**: The small white square with a black magnifying glass icon.
 Click to enter an address in the search bar.
-Hit enter to locate. _(See Figure 4 below.)_
 * **Set the current view as default view**: The small white square with a target or crosshair symbol.
 The map will default to a zoomed out (global) view.
-Click to set the current view as the default view.
+Click to set the current view as the default view for this item.
 * **Go to current default view**: The small black square with a black box around a dot.
 The This option is only available after you have set a default view.
-Click to pan and zoom map to the selected view.
+Click to pan and zoom map to the selected view for this item.
 * **Clear the default center and zoom level**: The small white square with a black "X".
 This option is only available after you have set a default view.
 Click to clear pan and zoom preferences and return to the initial global view.

 In addition to these options, you can also navigate the map using your mouse or trackpad by scrolling to zoom and clicking and dragging to pan.

 ### Adding locations to an item
 In order to add a location to an item, go to the Mapping tab.

 To find the point where you want to locate the marker, you can do one of the following: